Customer Agreement

 18.6 Neither party shall be liable to the other party in respect of any special, indirect or consequential loss or damage.

 18.7 The liability of BSITC to the Customer under the Agreement in respect of any event or series of related events shall not exceed the total amount paid and payable by the Customer to BSITC under Agreement in the 12 month period preceding the commencement of the event or events (or, if the Agreement is in its first 12 months, the total minimum amount that would have been payable by the Customer to BSITC with respect to Services provided in the first 12 months of the Term).
-However, this Clause 18.7 will not affect BSITC’s liability to the Customer arising out of any breach of Clause 16.1(c).
+However, this Clause 18.7 will not affect BSITC’s liability to the Customer arising out of any breach of Clause 16.1(d).

 18.8 The aggregate liability of each party to the other party under the Agreement shall not exceed GBP 1,000,000.

-- Force Majeure Event
+19. Force Majeure Event

 19.1 If a Force Majeure Event gives rise to a failure or delay in either party performing any obligation under the Agreement (other than any obligation to make a payment), that obligation will be suspended for the duration of the Force Majeure Event.